Everything You Need to Know About the DoD 5220.22-M Disk Wiping Standard & Its Applications Today

 May 18, 2023 Blog Article

-When vendors state that their solutions meet the DoD 5220.22-M “standard,” it typically means that their software will write to all addressable hard drive locations with a character, its complement and a random character.
-It must then be followed by verification.
-This “3-pass” procedure is designed to prevent data from being recovered by commercially available processes.
+When vendors state that their solutions meet the DoD 5220.22-M “standard,” it typically means that their software will write to all addressable hard drive locations with a character, its complement, and a random character.
+This overwriting process must then be verified.
+This “three-pass” procedure is designed to prevent data from being recovered by commercially available means.

 Read more to learn about how the DoD data overwriting standard applies today.